mdaemon-technologies/items-model/README.md

   // returns success true or false carsModel.setAttributes(0, { model: "Odyssey", color: "blue" }); // true
   carsModel.setAttributes(1, { model: "Odyssey" }); // false

+  // sets the values for all matching items
+  // returns an array of objects that use the id and success true or false carsModel.setAttributesByAttr("model", "Odyssey", { color: "gray" }); // [{ 0: true }]

   // inserts or updates the passed items after the parent id
   // returns success true or false